 So dig deep, figure out what exactly is driving you to want the goal/outcome, and then dig even deeper if you can.

-Some more examples could be:
+Some more examples could be that you want to:

-- you want to have predictable bowel movements because you hate how Suzy down the hall snickers when you repeatedly run to the bathroom every afternoon (I wish you wouldn't care about what Suzy thinks, but I know that's a whole ‘nother blog post)
+- to have predictable bowel movements because you hate how Suzy down the hall snickers when you repeatedly run to the bathroom every afternoon (I wish you wouldn't care about what Suzy thinks, but I know that's a whole ‘nother blog post)

 Find your why, write it down, memorize it, post it somewhere visible, do whatever you need to do to get it forefront of your mind so when the hard times come it's not such a struggle of willpower to refuse the cookie or pizza.